Honorary male: Iron Age

 Female burials in the La Tène culture in Western Europe between 450 BC and 380 BC indicate the elite status of some women.
 Indicators of elite status in Central and Southern Germany in this period included objects of power similar to those found in preceding periods.
 High status graves in the preceding Hallstatt period (750 BC to 450 BC) included gold neck rings, bronze daggers, bronze drinking vessels, and four-wheeled wagons.
-Grave sites in the Hochdorf, Biberach region, excavated in 1970, found only elite male burial objects before and during the Hallstat Period.
+Grave sites in the Hochdorf, Biberach region, excavated in 1970, found only elite male burial objects before and during the Hallstatt Period.
 However, in 480 BC, the number of elite male graves began dropping and were suddenly replaced by elite female graves.
 Around the same time these high status burials transitioned from majority men to women.
 War brought forth massive emigration of males, leaving behind women to fill the roles typically held by men.

 Similar shifts in population occurred in the Celtic regions of Europe.
 As most of Celtic society in the Iron Age centered around agriculture, the landowning class dominated.
 The ruling class also made up the military elite.
 As Warfare in Medieval Scotland increased, women soon found themselves in roles of land ownership and power.
 Competitive feasting, large events held by the now landowning women, involved large quantities of alcohol and food.
 The quality of the feast represented the host's socio-economic status.
 Equipment, dress, and methods for performing these feasts also influenced laws and values.
 Gold neck rings, symbolizing the highest status of a successful feast host have been found in female graves indicating that women continued the practices traditionally upheld by men.
 Women assuming positions of power in this patriarchal society was made possible by a lower population of men, not an absence.
-According to Bettina Arnold, author of ‘Honorary males’ or women of substance?
-Gender, status, and power in Iron-Age Europe, archaeological analysis of burial shows some women were honorary males as they were buried with both socio-economic as well as military symbols of power.
+According to Bettina Arnold, author of "‘Honorary males’ or women of substance?
+Gender, status, and power in Iron-Age Europe", archaeological analysis of burial shows some women were honorary males as they were buried with both socio-economic as well as military symbols of power.